tewhatuora/api-standards/docs/api-development/01-Synchronous APIs/10-Content.md

 ```

 A collection will take the form of an array of the given resources,
-including any related metadata.
-The collection returned should be the
-complete set, leaving it to the consumer to reduce the quantity of
-information returned by sending filters in the resource request (see
+including any related metadata. <ApiStandard id="HNZAS_SHOULD_RETURN_COMPLETE_COLLECTION" type="SHOULD" toolTip="The collection returned SHOULD be the complete set, leaving it to the consumer to reduce the quantity of information returned by sending filters in the resource request." wrapper='span'>The collection returned **SHOULD** be the complete set, leaving it to the consumer to reduce the quantity of information returned by sending filters in the resource request.</ApiStandard> (see
 [Query Arguments](./URIs#query-arguments)).
 The only
 reason the collection should be filtered by the API provider is based on
 the security context; the API consumer should only gain access to what
 that consumer is allowed to see.
 It is advisable to aim for consistent
 naming of collection resource fields, as this enables application
 developers to create generic handling of the data from across various
-resource collections offered by the API.
-Collection resources should not
-contain binary attachments or other content that will lead to large
+resource collections offered by the API. <ApiStandard id="HNZAS_SHOULD_NOT_INCLUDE_BINARY_ATTACHMENTS" type="SHOULD_NOT" toolTip="Collection resources SHOULD NOT contain binary attachments or other content that will lead to large response payloads." wrapper='span'>Collection resources **SHOULD NOT** contain binary attachments or other content that will lead to large response payloads.</ApiStandard>
-response payloads.

 Note that the example below is contrived and it would be rare to expose
 an unfiltered resource collection as large as passengers.